Tamim-shamal/Mydfir-10day-Microsoft-Challenge/KQL-Queries.md

 | where k matches regex                       // Filter only for relevant columns
     @"(?i)(newprocess|image|process|cmd|command|path|exe|parent|eventdata)"
 | order by rows desc                          // Sort descending to show the most common fields first
 ```
+This helped me explore available fields in SecurityEvent_CL to better understand process activity for future detections.